mcspline-max/MonkeyTranslator/README.md

-Here is a professional, complete **README.md** for your project.
-You can copy and paste this directly into your GitHub repository.

-I have structured it to be user-friendly, covering installation, usage, and troubleshooting, specifically addressing the MacOS security quirks and the DaVinci Resolve settings we debugged.

-***

 # 🐒 Monkey Translator for DaVinci Resolve

 **Monkey Translator** is a powerful Workflow Integration plugin for DaVinci Resolve Studio & Free.
 It uses **Google Gemini 3.0 AI** to automatically detect text in your video frames, translate it (or modify it based on your instructions), and seamlessly import the translated images back into your timeline.